Man Infraconstruction Ltd Management Discussions.

 a.
 Risk: Real Estate and construction projects are subject to various execution risks like regulatory hurdles, delay in receipt of approvals, availability of labour and raw material, etc. Any such delay may result in cost overruns and impact the Companys operations unfavorably.

 b.
-Mitigation Plan: Man Infra has put in place processes that include milestone based time & quality checks that help to ensure adherence to quality, cost and delivery as per the plan.
-The Company deploys a well-defined standard operating procedure - from project planning to delivery - and adheres to internal checks and balances with regard to every project.
+Mitigation Plan: The Company deploys a well-defined standard operating procedure - from project planning to delivery - and adheres to internal checks and balances with regard to every project.
 Extensive diligence is carried out before entering into partnerships for joint development.

 a.
 Risk: The Real estate business has significant initial outflow with staggered and long-term inflows.
+As per RERA, the developer is required to set aside 70% of the funds received for a particular project, in a dedicated escrow (bank) account and can only be used for construction activities.
 Delays in project cycle; inadequate funding resources may have an impact on the liquidity position of the Company.

 b.
 Mitigation Plan: Man Infra has a sound liquidity position with approximately Rs.
-177 crore in cash and cash equivalents as on 31st March, 2016.
+212 crore in cash & cash equivalent as on March 31, 2017.
+On the consolidated level, the Groups balance sheet is low geared with a Debt:Equity ratio of 0.45x as on March 31, 2017.
 The Company maintains financial discipline with regards to the investment and subsequent cash flow generation from a project.
 Moreover, the Company has also been taking adequate measures to manage working capital cycles like monitoring and closely following up with debtors.
 For the EPC business, the Company also receives mobilization advances, which aids liquidity management.

 b.
 Mitigation Plan: For EPC projects, Man Infra has a price escalation clause where the increase in the input cost is directly passed to the client.
 For development projects, Man Infra takes this risk into account at the time of launch.
 Also, the Company usually sells the projects in a phased manner which aids in covering the rise in cost of construction in subsequent sale.